 Types of tofuThere are two main kinds of tofu, silken or soft tofu, and firm or regular tofu.
 Learn more about cooking with firm and silken tofu here.

 Cooking with TofuWhen cooking with firm tofu, you will usually want to drain and press the tofu first, and some recipes will tell you to freeze and thaw your tofu.
 See how to press tofu and more tofu cooking tips here.
-Need some more help cooking tofu?
-Watch this quick tofu video to learn how to press tofu and see a few ways to use silken and firm tofu.

 Easy Tofu RecipesCooking with tofu can be super easy!
 Here are a few of my favorite quick and easy tofu recipes to get you started: